Yale University is exploring the pros and cons of biodiesel amid a range of alternative fuels. Hocon Gas is supplying autogas, and using it too.

 In Fall 2016, just over a year ago, the fleet added three bi-fuel propane buses, and this spring, another six.
 Currently the fleet is awaiting a tank redesign before adding more, Gitelman says.
 The additional planned vehicle purchases include 11 Ford transit vans and one GMC dump body truck.
 A private fueling station has been built and the university is working on construction of a second station.

 Gitelman says he is reviewing electric vehicle options, and may purchase several passenger vehicles for the purpose of giving “safe rides” to students in evening hours from locations on campus to residences.
 He says he explored electric cargo vans, but found an issue is cost and lack of local maintenance facilities for various brands.
 Electric buses cost about four times what the fleet’s current budget provides, he says.
+Buying electric vehicles also means installing electric charging bay markings on our property.

 Looking ahead, the plan is to purchase alternative fuel vehicles “when available or [when they are the] most sustainable vehicle available for [the] needed purpose,” Gitelman says.